How to use ChipTable

 Blinds

-Two forced bets posted before each hand by the players left of the dealer: the small blind and the big blind.
-The big blind doubles as the minimum bet unit.
-The dealer button moves clockwise every hand — ChipTable rotates it for you.
+The two players left of the dealer post the small and big blinds before each hand.
+The big blind is the minimum bet unit.
+ChipTable moves the dealer button clockwise every hand.

 Betting rounds